You’re excited about your child’s graduation but planning the party feels like homework. Sounds like you could use a few graduation party ideas!

 6. Create an Instagram grad hashtag

-You can’t be everywhere snapping pics.
+You can’t be everywhere snapping pics on such a busy day.
 Create a hashtag and display it prominently in a photo frame at the party.
 Very simply ask guests to share their photos via Instragram with your hashtag.
 Hashtag examples: #maddiesgradparty, #jakesgradbash or #emilyclassof2021.

 7. Use a kiddie pool to keep drinks cold

 This tip is best when used for an outside graduation party.
-Kiddie pools are relatively cheap and just the right size to hold plenty of ice with bottled water, juice boxes and canned drinks.
+Kiddie pools are relatively cheap and just the right size to hold plenty of ice with adult beverages, soda, bottled water, juice boxes and canned drinks.
 Guests can easily see what’s available without blindly reaching through an ice-packed cooler.

-Your graduate will love reading through each memory left by a relative or friend.
+Your graduate will love reading through each memory left in a journal or notebook by a relative or friend.
 Reminiscing can be a great way to put your grad’s next journey into perspective.
 Check out this idea from Must Have Mom that urges guests to write on Jenga blocks.
 She also includes a free printable to create the sign.
 Love it!